Marie Rambert: Ballet Rambert

 Ashley Dukes, Marie's husband, renovated a building and made it into Mercury Theatre, where the majority of Ballet Rambert's performance occurred.
 It was said that 'Notting Hill Gate, where the Mercury Theatre stood, was on the slopes of Olympus'.
 Ballet Rambert has performed such ballets as Coppelia, as well as Balanchine's Night Shadow.

 Rambert was adamant about finding new and upcoming choreographers.
 Some of her students and later her colleagues included Ashton, Antony Tudor, and Agnes de Mille, to name a few.
 In 1965 Rambert, with the help of "Norman Morrice, her newest discovery, completely reorganized the company to stress modern dance".
 The repertoire of the company eventually came back to more contemporary ballets, but still has a vast list of pieces that the company has performed throughout the years.
 She cooperated with Millicent Hodson, to restore Nijinsky's choreography of The Rite of Spring in 1979.
 The restoration of choreography was completed in 1987.
 Rambert is known for helping to create and keep the ballet community strong in Britain.
 "The creation of Ballet in Britain is one of the grandest achievements in the artistic annals of our century.
 It is owed absolutely to the idealism which fired Rambert and Ninette de Valois", the founder of The Royal Ballet.
-She was the subject of This Is Your Life in 1962 when she was surprised by Eamonn Andrews at the Mercury Theatre, Notting Hill Gate.
+She was the subject of This Is Your Life in 1962, when she was surprised by Eamonn Andrews at the Mercury Theatre, Notting Hill Gate.

 Death

-She died on 12 June 1982 and was cremated at Golders Green Crematorium on 17 June.
+She died at her home in Campden Hill Gardens on 12 June 1982, and was cremated at Golders Green Crematorium on 17 June.
 Her ashes are within the Cloister Walk in section B.